 - 2.1.
 A customer that is approved by CenterPoint Energy to receive service from the CenterPoint Energy 138 kV transmission system is required to provide a substation capable of accepting that service from CenterPoint Energy.
 The customer-owned substation becomes an integral part of the CenterPoint Energy transmission system network and the Electric Reliability Council of Texas (ERCOT) and, therefore, can have a significant impact on overall system reliability.
-The customer is obligated to meet present CenterPoint Energy design criteria and modify the customer-owned substation in the future as the CenterPoint Energy transmission system continues to evolve.
+The customer is obligated to meet present CenterPoint Energy transmission system continues to evolve.
 When deemed necessary by CenterPoint Energy, changes may be needed to conform to industry standards, transmission system characteristics, CenterPoint Energy practices, and technological advances to maintain reliability or meet future reliability requirements. - 2.2.
 All equipment shall be in accordance with designated standards of this specification, the American National Standards Institute (ANSI), the Institute of Electrical and Electronic Engineers (IEEE), the American Society of Civil Engineers (ASCE), the American Institute of Steel Construction (AISC), and the National Electrical Manufacturing Association (NEMA).
 In the event of conflicting requirements, the order of precedence shall be this specification, ANSI, IEEE, ASCE, AISC, and NEMA standards.
 All electrical clearances shall comply with the latest version of the National Electric Safety Code (NESC). - 2.3.
 This specification is not intended to be totally comprehensive.
-To ensure the efficient coordination between CenterPoint Energy and the customer during the design and construction of the customer-owned substation, CenterPoint Energy requires that engineering documents be submitted to CenterPoint Energy for review before certain equipment is ordered or construction begins.
+To ensure the efficient coordination between CenterPoint Energy and the customer during the design and construction of the customer, owned substation, CenterPoint Energy requires that engineering documents be submitted to CenterPoint Energy for review before certain equipment is ordered or construction begins.
 All items requiring CenterPoint Energy review are listed in Article 14 of this specification and shall be submitted in writing to the designated CenterPoint Energy representative. - 2.4.
 Any deviations from this specification or project drawings reviewed by CenterPoint Energy require written acceptance from CenterPoint Energy. - 2.5.
 All labor and equipment shall be furnished by the customer unless otherwise stated in this specification. - 2.6.
 Unless otherwise stated in this specification: - 2.6.1.
 CenterPoint Energy will provide only functional reviews of completed drawings and schematics. - 2.6.2.
 CenterPoint Energy will not verify, or correct, point-to-point wiring drawings for the customer -owned substation.

-ERPOINT I WRITTEN 4/9/74 E. C. Reid CHECKED 4/10/74 L. G. Pond 15 11-16-2015 Updates Var Var DRS APPROVED 7/17/74 C. S. Kayser 14 7-22-2005 Change to 4000A and other updates Var Var DRS Page 3 of 45 NO DATE ITEMS REVISED BY СН APP SPECIFICA' TION NO. 007 231 14
+CENTERPOINT ENERGY HOUSTON, TEXAS WRITTEN 4/9/74 E. C. 1 Reid CHECKED 4/10/74 L. G. Pond 15 - 11-16-2015 Updates Var Var DRS APPROVED 7/17/74 C. S. Kayser 14 7-22-2005 Change to 4000A and other updates Var Var DRS Page 3 of 45 45 NO DATE ITEMS REVISED .
+BY CH APP SPECIFICA FION NO. 007 231 14